JohanPeraldi/QR_code_component_FEM/README.md

 ## Acknowledgments

-I want to thank my code editor, VS Code, without which I would probably not be here today, as well as GitHub Copilot for helping me out with this challenge as it has with so many other projects.
+Thanks to [@hitmorecode](https://www.frontendmentor.io/profile/hitmorecode) for pointing out a much simpler solution to the footer positioning.
+I also want to thank my code editor, VS Code, without which I would probably not be here today, as well as GitHub Copilot for helping me out with this challenge as it has with so many other projects.
 You guys are awesome!
 I also want to thank the Frontend Mentor community for providing me with the opportunity to practice my skills and learn new things.